I choose to ride with Walt Longmire instead of John Wayne because Longmire said, “You never know if you’re right.”

 Longmire delivered his line in a well-written discussion of moral issues in “Miss Cheyenne,” Season 3, Episode 3.
-It was preceded by a doctor saying, “Despite what you may think, I know I was right.”
+It was Walt’s response to a self-sure doctor, who said, “Despite what you may think, I know I was right.”

 Wayne’s character delivered the “never apologize” line in “She Wore a Yellow Ribbon,” which was a pretty uninspiring except for the scenery and Ben Johnson’s riding.